tetratelabs/wazero/internal/integration_test/fuzz/README.md

 cargo fuzz run <target>-x86_64-apple-darwin
 ```

-where you replace `<target>` is one of the targets described above.
+where you replace `<target>` with one of the targets described above.

 See `cargo fuzz run --help` for the options.
 Especially, the following flags are useful: